-Note: You may edit or delete a facility from this page.
+Note: You may edit or delete a pharmacy from this page.

-- To edit a facility, click Edit to display the Edit Pharmacy page and make any necessary changes.
-Refer to steps 6-9 for guidance on entering facility information. - To delete a facility, click Delete.
+- To edit a pharmacy, click Edit to display the Edit Pharmacy page and make any necessary changes.
+Refer to steps 6-9 for guidance on entering pharmacy information. - To delete a pharmacy, click Delete.
 You will be prompted to confirm the deletion.
-Once you confirm the deletion, the facility configuration will be removed.
+Once you confirm the deletion, the pharmacy configuration will be removed.